Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ## Client Lifetime

 Each of the Web PubSub client is safe to cache and use as a singleton for the lifetime of the application.
-The registered event handlers share the same lifetime with the client.
-Which means you can add or remove event handlers at anytime and the registration status won't change after reconnection or even stopping the client.
+The registered event callbacks share the same lifetime with the client.
+Which means you can add or remove callbacks at anytime and the registration status won't change after reconnection or even stopping the client.

 ## Examples